GreenmaskIO/greenmask/README.md

   to [implement domain-based transformations](https://greenmask.io/latest/built_in_transformers/standard_transformers/cmd/) in any programming language or use [predefined templates](https://greenmask.io/latest/built_in_transformers/advanced_transformers/).
-* **Integrable** - Integrate seamlessly into your CI/CD system for automated database obfuscation and restoration.
+* **Integrable** - Integrate seamlessly into your CI/CD system for automated database anonymization and restoration.
 * **Parallel execution** - Take advantage of parallel dumping and restoration, significantly reducing the time required to deliver results.